NoricaBacuieti/TheSpeckAttack/README.md

 ## Setup

 The experiments were run on an RTX 3090.
-Besides the experiments described in Section 4 regarding the evaluation of the Lottery Ticket Hypothesis that require around 24 hours, and the experiments described in Section 6 that require around 48 hours per classification case to finish, all other experiments require from a few minutes to 2-3 hours.
+Besides the experiments described in Section 4 regarding the evaluation of the Lottery Ticket Hypothesis that require around 24 hours (for the depth-10 network), and the experiments described in Section 6 that require around 48 hours per classification case to finish, all other experiments require from a few minutes to 2-3 hours.

 ## Requirements